 Quiche is one of my favorite egg dishes.
 Granted, it feels a little decadent with the pie crust and all.
 But, it’s sooooo yummy!
 Years ago a friend of my mom’s introduced us to quiche.
 (I hadn’t yet made it to France.)
-In 1982 it was kind of a novelty.
+In 1982 it was kind of a novelty at our house.
 Her recipe was so easy, especially since it used milk instead of cream and you could vary the ingredients to suit whatever you have in the cupboard.
 Here I’ve tweaked it so that you can have bacon and spinach – a delicious combination.

 Recently I made several of these to freeze unbaked.
 It’s a little tricky as you want to get the pie in the freezer so that it can lie flat until it freezes solid.
 Then rewrap it more tightly and return to the freezer.
 I like to wrap with foil and then place in a freezer bag.
 To bake after freezing, thaw completely and then bake according to directions below.

 - 1 unbaked pie shell